rendello/Auto-Tweetcart/readme.md

 ## Roadmap
 - Separate Twitter code from back end,
 - Create Discord bot with same back end,
+- Allow for calling bot from further child tweet of code,
-- Add multiple tweet per cart support, for things like [#TweetTweetJam](https://twitter.com/hashtag/TweetTweetJam),
+- Add multiple-tweet-per-cart support, for things like [#TweetTweetJam](https://twitter.com/hashtag/TweetTweetJam),
 - Add checks against tweets to see what parts, if any, contain code,
 - Add DM support.